Nnnavi/nnavi.eu/content/posts/new-goals-2021.md

 ## PREPARATIONS

 1) to use my plan for 2020 - for months after april
-2) to make a list manuals I have to use and to track my progress.
+2) to make a list of manuals I have to use and to track my progress.
 3) make word lists with learned words by topics and textbooks
 4) to make a good progress with my grammar notes on Italian and Portuguese.